khilnani/gists.cli/README.md

 ---------

 - Add `debug|d` at the end of any execution to view low level details. eg. `gists debug`. *NOTE - This will reveal your OAuth ID but not your Basic Auth password.*
-- Add `supress|silent|s` at the end of any execution to supress any prompts of confirmations if you like to live dangerously. eg. `gists ID supress`.
+- Add `supress|silent|s` at the end of any execution to supress any prompts of confirmations if you like to live dangerously.
-  - *This option cannot be used with `debug` as that would be silly.*
+  - eg. `gists create ID supress debug`.

 In Development